Embeddings of decomposition spaces: Acknowledgments

 I especially thank the anonymous referee for several valuable suggestions that led to improvements in the presentation of the paper, and also for suggesting important references that were missing in the earlier version of the paper.

 This research was funded by the Excellence Initiative of the German federal and state governments, and by the German Research Foundation (DFG), under the contract FU 402/5-1.
-While this research was mainly carried out at RWTH Aachen University, this manuscript was written to a large extent at TU Berlin.
-Therefore, I gratefully acknowledge support from the European Commission through DEDALE (contract no.\@ 665044) within the H2020 Framework Program.
+While this research was mainly carried out at RWTH Aachen University, I am currently employed at the KU Eichstätt–Ingolstadt.
+Finally, this manuscript was written to a large extent at TU Berlin.
+I therefore gratefully acknowledge support from the European Commission through DEDALE (contract no.~665044) within the H2020 Framework Program.